 1. Consider a potluck.
 Prepare a few items yourself, then ask everyone to bring their favorite football food.
 It you send your invitations electronically, you can ask people to reply to the list to avoid duplication (although you really can’t have too many hot wings, can you?).

 2. Use cheap recipes.
 Some of my favorite football foods are chili, nachos and potato skins, none of which are expensive to make (see recipes below).

 3. Ask guests to BYOB.
 Beer and other alcoholic drinks are the most expensive part of most super bowl parties, so ask guests to bring their own.
 You supply the ice and a cooler.

 4. Skip fancy decorations.
 Although it may be fun to have paper plates/bowls/cups with your team logo, they can be a bit pricey.
 You’ll save money if you instead buy those items in solid colors.
-If you’re a San Francisco fan, get red and gold (or red and white).
-If you’re a Ravens fan, get purple and gold (or purple and white).
+If you’re a Seattle fan, get lime green and blue.
+If you’re a Denver fan, get orange and blue.
 Alternate colors when you set them out, so when you look around the room, you’ll see both.